Takayuki Yagami: Critical response

 Journalists also commented on the vocal performances of Yagami's two voice actors.
 RPGamer gave Judgment its Editors' Choice Award for Best Voice Acting, praising both Kimura and Chun's performances as Yagami.
 VG247, Kotaku USGamer noted Kimura's appeal to female Japanese fans based on his portrayal of the character.
 Chun's performance as Yagami was praised by The Hollywood Reporter and Game Informer, with EGM Now finding his performance more striking than Kimura's.
 In the 2020 NAVGTR Awards, Kimura was nominated for the "Performance in a Drama, Lead" award for his work as Yagami, but lost to Charlotte McBurney's Amicia from A Plague Tale: Innocence.
 Due to Kimura's popularity within Judgment, Japanese fans have often nicknamed the game Kimutaku ga Gotoku (キムタクが如く) with "Kimutaku" being a short of Takuya Kimura while "Gotoku" ("Like a" in Japanese) as a reference to the original Japanese title of the Yakuza franchise: Ryu Ga Gotoku ("Like a Dragon").
 For Lost Judgment both actors received equal positive response especially when Yagami is involved in a dark scene.
 In the 2022 "Famitsu Dengeki Game Awards", Lost Judgment won "Best Actor Award" for Kimura's performance as Yagami.

+Analysis

+In the book Globalization and Sense-Making Practices, Yagami was compared with Kasuga due to how both possess a complex sense of morality despite the differences in style between the two Judgment games and the Like a Dragon games that were released after Yakuza 6 while drawing parallels about the handling of bullying heavily explore in Persona 5 which Yagami also tries to solve in Lost Judgment.
+Jacqueline Roshman from Dalarna University noted that the translation in Lost Judgment also tries being faithful to the original Japanese version with Yagami often being called "Yagami-shi" with the honorifics referring to his status as a detective while others kept focused on to properly change Yagami's impoliteness while interacting with Kuwana or when talking in a friendly manner with Kaito.

+In Faces of justice in the video game Lost Judgment, Intan Annisya Puspa Jelita and Isti Siti Saleha Gandana claimed that Yagami expressed "distributive justice" in contrast to the antagonist Jin Kuwana's "retributive" side.
+Both characters have ties with the law that gave them negative ideas and have developed ideas that are relevant in Japan.
+Yagami's sense of justice is notable when he often shows the need of helping others in important situations and claims it is not fair to take justice in one's hand just like Kuwana tries.
+Yagami's ideas of justices can be linked to Morton Deutsch's and Peter T. Coleman's philosophy.
+In conclusion, the writers claim that Yagami and Kuwana were created to show different views on justice.